erodozer/tmi.gd/README.md

 [Gift](https://github.com/issork/gift) already exists and it does a pretty good job.
 If you're looking to just dive into integration with your games, it's sufficient and I highly recommend just grabbing that.

 Simply, the reason for this implementation is personal.
 I wanted to replace my overlays written in HTML/CSS+JS for OBS in Godot for fun.
-These Godot overlays are included in the project for demonstration purposes of the addon.
-This brought with it plenty of additional requirements that either aren't suitable for Gift, and Gift's architecture isn't elegant for extending and fast iteration.
+As such, the feature set of this integration is largely focused on one-directional consumption and tooling valueable for Streamers.
+This focus brought with it plenty of additional requirements that either aren't suitable for Gift, and Gift's architecture isn't elegant for extending and fast iteration.

 The name comes from [tmi.js](https://tmijs.com/), which itself is named after [Twitch's IRC messaging interface](https://dev.twitch.tv/docs/irc/)